What is Mad Cow Disease?

 How could BSE be introduced into Tasmania?

 BSE could be introduced through the importation of infected cattle, infected meat or infected feedstuff.

 What is Australia doing to prevent BSE?

 Australia maintains its BSE free status through a complete ban on importing live cattle from all countries that have reported cases of BSE.

 We also have a compulsory ban on the feeding of feedstuffs containing meat and bone meal to ruminants.
-This ban is backed up by tighter regulations on the labelling of feedstuffs.
+This ban is backed up by tight regulations on the labelling of feedstuffs.

-As a further measure, Australia has an ongoing national surveillance program
+As a further measure, Animal Health Australia has an ongoing national BSE surveillance program

 that tests hundreds of cattle and sheep brains from animals that display certain nervous symptoms each year.
 This is to demonstrate to world markets that Australia remains BSE and scrapie free.